The entropic doubling constant and robustness of Gaussian codebooks for additive-noise channels: Preliminaries

 The inequality~\eqref{abbn-epi} was proved in~\cite{artstein:04}; simpler proofs of it were later given in~\cite{madiman:07,tulino:06,shlyakhtenko:07}.
 The more general inequality~\eqref{mb-epi} was obtained in~\cite{madiman:19}.

 We will also need a classical fact about the well-known theorem of Cram{\'e}r~\cite{cramer:36}, which states that if the sum of two independent random vectors is Gaussian, then the random vectors themselves are also Gaussian.
-Let $d_{\rm LP}(P,Q)$ denote the L{\'e}vy-Prokhorov metric between two probability measures $\mu,\nu$ on $\mathbb{R}^d$,
+Let $d_{\rm LP}(\mu,\nu)$ denote the L{\'e}vy--Prokhorov metric between two probability measures $\mu,\nu$ on $\mathbb{R}^d$,

 where $A^{\epsilon}$ denotes the ``$\epsilon$-blow-up'' of $A$,